dnsimple/dnsimple-support/content/articles/registering-domain.markdown

 ##### To register a domain

 1. Log in to DNSimple with your user credentials.
-1. Click Add Domain from your Dashboard and select the appropriate account if you have more than one.
+1. Click Add from your Dashboard in the appropriate account's card if you have more than one.
+1. Click Register domain
 1. Fill out the domain name.
 1. If you have linked an [integrated domain provider](/articles/integrated-domain-providers), you can choose to register your domain through them or through DNSimple.
 1. Choose whether you'd like Whois Privacy Protection or auto-renewal on the domain (if applicable).